 Drill Holes

 If you aren’t familiar with electric power tools, follow basic safety precautions.
 Keep your fingers and hands away from the drill bit at all times.
-Position yourself so that
+Position yourself so that you’re stable and balanced.

 This will only take a couple of seconds, but you want to be comfortable.
 If you’re in an awkward position, you could make a mistake.